obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Custom Statuses.md

 If, however, you are using the default theme, or a theme that doesn't know style "custom checkboxes", you will need to pick one.

-[[Status Collections]] has a list of the ones that Tasks already has one-click support for, to help you choose.
+[[About Status Collections]] has a list of the ones that Tasks already has one-click support for, to help you choose.

 ### Install your styling scheme